heapwolf/d/README.md

 # Dependencies
 Git is taken as a dependency.
 Git is used by hundreds of thousands of people on a daily basis.
-It is well testsed.
+It is well tested.
 With Node.js you're taking `libuv`, `openssl` and other dependencies.
 Git isn't any more significant.